-In retrospect of my first blog post pertaining to hiring an immigration consultant, consultation and consulting fees this post will shed some light.
+Why do some Canadian Immigration Consultants charge a fee for consultation?
+In retrospect of my first blog post pertaining to hiring Canadian immigration consultants, consultation and consulting fees this post will shed some light.
 Perhaps the most common reason for seeking consultation services is to obtain distinct information, special expertise, accurate, up-to-date information specific to your needs.
 There is a lot of information over the internet, but is it specifically for you and is it the most current?
 If you need specific immigration information or advice from an immigration specialist you should expect and be willing to pay a reasonable fee.

 Free consultation may only provide minimal information, nor specific to your situation.
 As they say, you get what you pay for.